coding-on-my-mind/context-configuration/README.md

 The first step is to define one or more ```PropertySource``` classes, where each is a source for a single configuration.
 You then can create a ```ContextConfiguration``` object that manages your ```PropertySource``` classes.
 With such a library, you define a single point for your configuration.
-You then can use this dedicated place to fetch the configuration every item.
+You then can use this dedicated place to fetch the configuration for every property.
 This example shows you how it can be used:

 ```python